Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

-Let us see how each principal component affects the variance of the output $y(t)$.
-As fig. \ref{fig:small_sigma_post}(a) shows, the first and the second components are nearly orthogonal to ${\bf W}_{\rm out}$, which implies they rarely have an effect on the variance of the output.
-On the other hand, from the third to the fifth principal components heavily affect the output variance via solid correlation from the sum of inner products with ${\bf W}_{\rm out}$ to $\sigma_{\rm post}$ (fig. \ref{fig:small_sigma_post}(b)).
-Furthermore, quantification of directions of fluctuation of the internal dynamics ${\bf h}(t)$ as angles of ${\bf W}_{\rm out}$ and eigenvectors of these (from the third to the fifth) principal components shows that these directions have negative correlations to the posterior variance $\sigma_{\rm post}$ in an area with small posterior variance.
-Although basically the effect on the output $y(t)$ is determined by fluctuations of ${\bf h}(t)$ and their directions, these results show that, when $\sigma_{\rm post}$ is relatively small, the output variance is controlled by the angles of them (fig. \ref{fig:small_sigma_post}(c)).
+We elucidate how each PC affects the variance of the output $y(t)$.
+As shown in Fig. \ref{fig:small_sigma_post}(a), the first and second components are nearly orthogonal to ${\bf W}_{\rm out}$, which implies they slightly affect the variance of the output.
+Meanwhile, the third to fifth PCs significantly affect the output variance via solid correlation from the sum of inner products with ${\bf W}_{\rm out}$ to $\sigma_{\rm post}$ (fig. \ref{fig:small_sigma_post}(b)).
+Further, quantifying the fluctuation directions of the internal dynamics ${\bf h}(t)$ as angles between ${\bf W}_{\rm out}$ and eigenvectors of these (from the third to fifth) PCs shows that these directions negatively correlate with the posterior variance $\sigma_{\rm post}$ in the area where $\sigma_{\rm post}$ is small.
+Although the effect on the output $y(t)$ is determined by the magnitude of the fluctuations of ${\bf h}(t)$ and their directions, the results show that when $\sigma_{\rm post}$ is relatively small, the output variance is controlled by the directions of the fluctuations [Fig. \ref{fig:small_sigma_post}(c)].